awslabs/aws-sdk-rust/README.md

 This SDK for Rust is 100% code generated from Smithy models that represent each underlying AWS service.
 To view the code gen machinery, navigate to Smithy-RS repo: https://github.com/awslabs/smithy-rs.

-Because all of the code on this repo has been code generated, **please do not submit code PRs to this repo**.
+Because all of the code on this repo has been code generated, **please do not submit code changing PRs to this repo**.
 If you would like to make a code contribution to the SDK, please submit a PR to the code gen machinery on the Smithy-RS repo.

 ## Getting Started with the SDK